Siershahn: Transport

+Siershahn is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 420 and connected to the local bus and local train network.

 The nearest Autobahn interchange is Mogendorf on the A 3 (Cologne-Frankfurt), some 2 km away.
-Siershahn was once an important railway hub between Limburg, Gießen and Cologne.
-All passenger services were closed over the years, except for the line to Limburg.
+Siershahn station was once an important railway hub between Limburg, Gießen and Cologne.
+All passenger services were closed over the years, except for the RB29 to Limburg (Lower-Weaterwald-railway), operated by DreiLänderBahn, a section of Hessische Landesbahn (HLB).

 The line to Au is used for freight and it is sometimes used for tourist services.
 The nearest InterCityExpress stop is Montabaur station on the Cologne-Frankfurt high-speed rail line.